GRTLCollaboration/GRChombo/paper.md

 - Parallelism: GRChombo uses hybrid OpenMP/MPI  parallelism with explicit vectorisation of the evolution equations via intrinsics, and is AVX-512 compliant.
 Our code strong scales efficiently to several thousand CPU-cores for a typical BH binary problem, and further for larger problem sizes.

-- Adaptive Mesh Refinement: Chombo provides Berger-Oliger style [@Berger:1984zza] AMR with block-structured  Berger-Rigoutsos grid generation.
+- Adaptive Mesh Refinement: The underlying Chombo code provides Berger-Oliger style [@Berger:1984zza] AMR with block-structured  Berger-Rigoutsos grid generation [@BergerRigoutsos].
 The tagging of refinement regions is fully flexible and can be based on truncation error or other user-defined measures.

 The code continues to be actively developed with a number of ongoing projects to add new features.